Chris Johns: Freedom nowadays means the right of jerks to be jerks

 We prefer leaders who profess, via bluff and bluster, certainty.
 Our culture is dominated by bosses – of nations and businesses – who always speak in terms of binary possibility: I’m right, you’re wrong.
 In such a world it becomes paramount never to explain, never apologise.

-In this binary world, everything is political - so the economics become irrelevant.
-The only thing that matters is to be right, even when you are obviously wrong.
+In this binary world everything is political so the economics becomes irrelevant.
+The only thing that matters is to be right even when you are obviously wrong.

 Predictions

-David Frum, a leading and unusual (right wing) critic of Donald Trump describes modern America in terms of the freedom of ‘jerks to be jerks’.
+David Frum, a leading and unusual (right-wing) critic of Trump, describes modern America in terms of the freedom of “jerks to be jerks”.

 Our collective response to coronavirus has led me to think that Frum was right, not just about Trump but in a wider context.